-challenging school experience with our students, staff, and community based on the principles of the late Dr. Stephen R. Covey’s "7 Habits of Highly Effective People.”
-The Leader in Me brings the “7 Habits" into the elementary school setting where students can begin to develop these very important skills at a very early age.
+challenging school experience with our students, staff and community based on the principles of the late Dr. Stephen R. Covey’s "7 Habits of Highly Effective People."
+An eighth habit was recently added to the program for schools.
+The Leader in Me brings the "8 Habits" into the elementary school setting where students can begin to develop these very important skills at a very early age.
 This model embraces the beliefs and values of our school community.
 We believe that developing the "8 Habits" positively impacts ALL of our students, from those with significant special needs to those who are high achievers.

 (For more information, see the Leader in Me Website: www.theleaderinme.org)

-The 7 Habits of Highly Effective Happy Kids
+The 8 Habits of Highly Effective Happy Kids

-These are the “7 Habits" in kids’ language.
+These are the "8 Habits" in kids’ language.

-- Habit 1: Be Proactive
+• Habit 1: Be Proactive

 I am a responsible person.
 I take initiative.
-I choose my actions, attitudes, and moods.
+I choose my actions, attitudes and moods.
 I do not blame others for my wrong actions.
 I do the right thing without being asked, even when no one is looking.

 • Habit 2: Begin with the End in Mind

 I plan ahead and set goals.
 I do things that have meaning and make a difference.
-I am an important part of my classroom and contribute to my school's mission and vision.
+I am an important part of the classroom and contribute to my school's mission and vision.
 I look for ways to be a good citizen.

-- Habit 3: Put First Things First
+• Habit 3: Put First Things First

-- Habit 4: Think Win-Win
+• Habit 4: Think Win-Win

 I balance courage for getting what I want with consideration for what others want.
 I make deposits in others’ Emotional Bank Accounts.
 When conflicts arise, I look for third alternatives.

-- Habit 5: Seek First to Understand, then to be Understood
+• Habit 5: Seek First to Understand, then to be Understood

 I listen to other people’s ideas and feelings.
 I try to see things from their viewpoints.
 I listen to others without interrupting.
 I am confident in voicing my ideas.
 I look people in the eyes when talking.

+I value other people’s strengths and learn from them.
 I get along well with others, even people who are different than me.
 I work well in groups.
-I seek out other people’s ideas to solve problems because I know that by teaming with others we can create better solutions than anyone of us can alone.
+I seek out other people’s ideas to solve problems because I know that by teaming with others, we can create better solutions than any one of us can alone.
 I am humble.

-- Habit 7: Sharpen the Saw
+• Habit 7: Sharpen the Saw

 I take care of my body by eating right, exercising and getting sleep.
-I spend time with family and friends.
+I spend time with my family and friends.
 I learn in lots of ways and lots of places, not just at school.
 I find meaningful ways to help others.